Making the transition from paper to electronic forms

 Put simply, eForms enable users to create web forms to collect data.

-eForms software is not necessarily meant to introduce new forms and processes; its most important role is in its ability to handle your existing forms and processes.
+Electronic forms software is not only able to introduce new forms and processes; its most important role is in its ability to handle your existing forms and processes.

 …and what they are not

 You might also consider using web-based services such as Survey Monkey.
 Back in 2015, we discussed the European Court of Justice (CJEU) ruling that the ‘Safe Harbor Privacy Principles’ were invalid.
-The ruling meant that if a UK or EU company stored customer/patient/employee data with a company in the US, they would not comply with EU Directive 95/46/EC on the protection of personal data.
+The ruling meant that if a UK or EU company stored customer/patient/employee data with a company in the US, they would not comply with EU Directive 95/46/EC (the forerunner to the General Data Protection Regulation (GDPR)) on the protection of personal data.

 Effectively, if you were using online survey tools for data capture or information on your customers/patients/employees was held in data centres in the US, you were risking a fine from the Information Commissioner’s Office (ICO).

-Some paper based processes are perfect for eForms processing including:
+Some paper based processes are perfect for web forms including:

 - Registration forms